seramirezruiz/2021-spring-stats2/content/materials/session 1/foundations.md

 ### R Packages

 For the most part, *R Packages* are collections of code and functions that leverage R programming to expand on the basic functionalities.
 Last week we met `dplyr` that aids R programmers in the process of data cleaning and manipulation.
 There are a plethora of packages in *R* designed to facilite the completion of tasks.
-In fact, this tutorial builds on the `learnr` package that allows us to turn R Markdown documents into interactive tutorials.
+In fact, this website is built with the `blogdown` package that lets you create websites using `RMarkdown` and Hugo

 Unlike other programming languages, in *R* you only need to install a package once.
 The following times you will only need to "require" the package. **As a good practice I recommend running the code to install packages only in your R console, not in the code editor.** You can install a package with the following syntax